OfficeDev/msteams-meetings-template/README.md

 Meetings scheduled through the application are regular meetings and following [normal Teams meeting expiration timelines](https://docs.microsoft.com/en-us/microsoftteams/limits-specifications-teams) based on the date you enter when you create the meeting.

-### What languages do you support?

-The scheduling app supports all the [languages supported by Teams for Education](https://support.microsoft.com/en-us/office/change-your-display-language-in-microsoft-teams-293792c3-352e-4b24-9fc2-4c28b5de2db8?ui=en-us&rs=en-us&ad=us).

 ## Feedback

 Thoughts?
 Questions?
 Ideas?
 Share them with us on [Teams UserVoice](https://microsoftteams.uservoice.com/forums/555103-public)!